fermiyon/rust-file-reader/README.md

 ## Features

 - Read files line by line from the command line.
-- Graceful error handling for non-existent files or permission issues.
+- Error handling for non-existent files or permission issues.
-- Modular code structure with clear separation of concerns.

 ## Getting Started